Direct Detection of Ultralight Dark Matter via Charged Lepton Flavor Violation

 Since the interaction in Eq.~\eqref{eq:Lint:main} contains two light field insertions, expanding $\phi$ around its background value, $\phi_c$, results in time-dependent FCNC decays at leading order.
 To make this time modulation manifest, we integrate by parts and replace the $\phi$ field with $\phi_c$ to obtain \be _{\rm int}\! \supset \! \frac{ \phi_{c} }{2 f^2} \, \phi' \, \overline \ell_i \Big[ { C}_{ij}^V (m_{\ell_i} \!- \! m_{\ell_j} ) +{ C}^A_{ij} (m_{\ell_i} \!+\! m_{\ell_j} ) \gamma_5 \Big]\ell_j ,\,~~~ \ee where $m_{\ell_i}$ is the mass of $\ell_i$.
 The branching fraction for $\ell_i \to \ell_j \phi'$ decays is now explicitly calculated from the diagram in Fig.~\ref{fig:FM} and is time-dependent, \be (\ell_i\to \ell_j\phi') = \frac{C_{ij}^2 \phi_0^2}{64\pi f^4} \frac{m_{\ell_i}^3 }{\Gamma_{\ell_i}} \cos^2(m_\phi t +\delta), \ee where $C_{ij}^2\equiv \big|C^{V}_{ij}\big|^2 + \big|C^{A}_{ij}\big|^2 $, $\Gamma_{\ell_i}$ is the total width of lepton $\ell_i$, $\phi_0$ is the field amplitude from Eq.~\eqref{eq:phi0DM}, and we have approximated all final state particles as massless except for the appearance of $m_\phi$ in the cosine.
 Note that, as part of the dark sector, $\phi'$ will be invisible on accelerator length scales.

 {\bf Observing periodic signals.} New physics transitions $\ell_i\to \ell_j \phi'$ have an irreducible SM background from the tree-level $W$-boson mediated decays, $\ell_i \to \ell_j \nu_i \bar \nu_j$.
 Due to three-body kinematics, this background mimics the signal $\ell_i\to \ell_j \phi'$ \emph{only} when the invariant mass of the two neutrinos is close to zero, within experimental resolution (the $\phi'$ mass is assumed to be far below the invisible mass resolution in these experiments).
 Time-dependent signals offer a valuable handle to distinguish signal from background, particularly because the background events do not exhibit periodic modulation.
-Observing a time modulation in $\ell_i\to \ell_j \phi'$ decays would constitute compelling evidence for DM or another misaligned field with nontrivial cosmological abundance.\footnote{In general, $\phi$ could be a subdominant DM component, and still lead to a time-dependent signal.}
+Observing a time modulation in $\ell_i\to \ell_j \phi'$ decays would constitute compelling evidence for DM or another misaligned field with nontrivial cosmological abundance.\footnote{In general, $\phi$ could be a subdominant DM component, and still lead to a time-dependent signal.}.There is a non-time-dependent decay of $\ell_i \to \ell_j \phi \phi'$ which is hard to separate from background since the energy of the final state lepton closely mimics the SM decay.

-We assess the statistical sensitivity to sinusoidal signals in Eq.~\eqref{eq:li:to:lj:phi} in the presence of substantial SM backgrounds using a simplified analysis.
-Assuming continuous data collection over total observation time $T$, the data are divided into $n_{\rm bin}=T/\Delta t$ equal-sized bins, each of duration $\Delta t$, which are longer or equal to the experimental resolution.
+{There are many possible analysis techniques to determine the statistical sensitivity to the sinusoidal signals in Eq.~\eqref{eq:li:to:lj:phi} in the presence of substantial SM backgrounds.
+We follow a simplified approach, using the binned $\chi^2$ when possible and the unbinned Rayleigh periodogram elsewhere.\footnote{We thank an anonymous referee for advocating we extend the binned analysis.} Furthermore, we assume } continuous data collection over total observation time $T$.
+For the $\chi^2$ analysis, the data are divided into $n_{\rm bin}=T/\Delta t$ equal-sized bins, each of duration $\Delta t$, which are longer or equal to the experimental resolution.
 Using Eq.~\eqref{eq:li:to:lj:phi}, the predicted event rate is